bc-computingclub/bc-computingclub.github.io/branches/mongodb_transition.md

 - removed some debugging logs on front end
 - renamed "Open" to "View" for challenge cards on challenges page
 - changed pressing back from submissions page will take you back to the challenges page without opening the popup again (reason in submissions.ts)

+### 6/4/24
+- fixed viewing public projects so it actually works and is pretty efficient using the ProjectCache with experation time / dirty system
+- got rid of meta.save() methods so only the Inst.save() methods can be used and when a ProjectInst.save() method is called it calls makeDirty() on the project cache so it needs to be retrieved again
+- fixed unsubmit project so that it gets readded to the inprogress challenges array
+- rewrote unlinkFromChallenge so that it works with mongo
+- removed some extra debug logs from the back end
+- fixed getSubmission so it returns the right data (including the files) so it doesn't break on the front end anymore
+- fixed iconRef set in pre_init.ts so it doesn't break previews in the submissions page
+- fixed profile picture so it isn't draggable